-In this complete guide, I’m going to teach you how to start a discussion forum.
-We will begin with the mindset you should have as a successful forum owner, how to pick a lucrative niche, how to technically set up the forum (domain, hosting, forum software, mandatory pages), how to promote it to get members and how to monetize your forum properly.
+In this complete guide, I will teach you how to start a discussion forum.
+We will begin with the mindset you should have as a successful forum owner, how to pick a lucrative niche, how to technically set up the forum (domain, hosting, forum software, mandatory pages), and how to promote it to get members and how to monetize your forum correctly.

 I hope you are NOT intimidated by the massive growth of social networks discussions groups like Facebook Groups and LinkedIn.
-Even if forums lost some momentum to social media, there are many successful profitable communities out there.
+Even if forums lost some momentum to social media, many successful, profitable communities are out there.
 And I’m eager to help you start one.

-I’ve created, maintained, and sold over 10 forums so far, and I’m ready to give you the exact recipe that will guide you through creating a forum that will make you a profit in several months.
+I’ve created, maintained, and sold over ten forums so far, and I’m ready to give you the exact recipe to guide you through creating a platform that will make you a profit in several months.

 Like to watch a video instead of reading?

 Check how to start a forum tutorial created by the guys at NameHero, and then come back to check the article for more insights:

 There is plenty of work in setting up a forum, so we better start: